jmespath-community/jmespath.spec/jep-014-string-functions.md

 Some string manipulation functions bring the new concept of _optional arguments_ to JMESPath functions.
 The specification paragraph on function evaluation must thus be changed accordingly – highlighted in **bold** in the text below:

 _Functions can ~~either~~ have a specific arity, **a range of valid – minimum and maximum – number of arguments** or be variadic with a minimum number of arguments.
 If a function-expression is encountered where the arity does not match or the minimum number of arguments for a variadic function is not provided, then implementations must indicate to the caller that an invalid-arity error occurred.
-How and when this error is raised is implementation specific.
 How and when this error is raised is implementation specific._